vicmiletsky/wp-jshrink/readme.txt

 This is yet another tool which you may either use or not use, it's up to you :)

 == Screenshots ==
 1. Before & after, number of requests significantly reduced.
-Everything is bundled into one file except modernizr because it's in head, jquery because it's loaded from CDN, and google analytics.

 == Changelog ==

+= Version 1.1.2 =
+* Stable tag

 = Version 1.1.1 =
 * Unused code like tests removed from library to reduce package size